Why teach Science?

 In our dedicated science lessons teachers create a positive attitude to science learning, all the time reinforcing an expectation that all pupils are capable of achieving high standards.

 We use a range of scientific enquiry skills in each area the children study and all learners are encouraged to work in science with independence and resilience.
 They are encouraged to question the world around them and become confident in exploring possible answers for their scientific questions.
 Scientific knowledge is revisited regularly, allowing children to really embed it into their long-term memories.
-Tasks are selected and designed to appropriately challenge to all learners, in line with the school’s commitment to inclusion.
+Tasks are selected and designed to appropriately challenge all learners, in line with the school’s commitment and ambition for all children.

 Children build up a specialist science vocabulary and we encourage effective questioning so that children are able to explain their understanding of scientific concepts with confidence and clarity.
 We reinforce science concepts by focusing on the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions using the vocabulary taught.
 In addition, children get the chance to complete their own research so that they can develop reading skills with purpose.